PowerFeather/powerfeather-docs/docs/sdk/2.x/api/mainboard.md

 #### Description

 Shutdown mode is a power state that only consumes around 1.4 μA.
-Only the battery charger and the battery fuel gauge is powered.
+Only the battery charger and the battery fuel gauge are powered.

-This mode can only be entered into if the battery is powering the board and connected loads;
+This mode can only be entered if the battery is powering the board and connected loads;
 that is, if [Mainboard](#result-checksupplygoodbool-good)::`checkSupplyGood` output parameter **good** is `false`.

-Shutdown mode can only be exited by connecting a power supply which the battery charger determines to be good.
+Shutdown mode can only be exited by connecting a power supply that the battery charger determines to be good.

 On V1, `VSQT` must be enabled prior to calling this function, else [Result](./result.md#enum-class-result)::`InvalidState` is returned.
 On V2, power-management I2C remains usable with `VSQT` disabled.